 - Hand you a glass of champagne or a wonderful drink when you arrive

 - Have beautiful receptionists

 Why all of this fancy and formal attitude?
 What’s the reason to have these conversations to get you to trust them?
 Do you really want to trust somebody and blindly do what they say or would it be comfortable for you to just see clearly and make smart decisions that are right for you and your future?

-If you’re uncomfortable driving with an adviser, how can you be comfortable working with a financial adviser that makes decisions for you.
+If you’re uncomfortable driving with an Advisor, how can you be comfortable working with a Financial Advisor that makes decisions for you.

 - Living off the investment you’ve saved for

 - Spending time with grand kids

 - Taking cruises

 Why would you be looking for a Financial Advisor, someone to trust, with something so serious?
 If you wouldn’t hire an Advisor to help you drive, you shouldn’t be hiring the wrong Financial Advisor to help you plan for your future.